EVPN-VXLAN Configuration

 Step 5 On the Ports page, select the border leaf VSX object from the LAG Switch Member dropdown.

-Step 7 Click the port icons connected to the first firewall to add them as members of the link aggregation group and click NEXT.
+Step 6 Click the Switch View mode icon to identify ports more easily.
+Click the port icons connected to the first firewall to add them as members of the link aggregation group and click NEXT.

 Name | Description | LAG Number | Ports | LACP Settings | VLANs |